azazazo/azazazo.github.io/content/posts/divisibility-fsm.md

 # Finding remainders
 You might have noticed that there are three states in a FSM for divisibility by 3.
 This is not a coincidence!
 In fact, the three states represent the remainder when dividing by 3.
 The transitions then can be easily understood: every time you accept a new bit, you are multiplying the current number by 2 then adding either 0 or 1, so we can figure out which arrow goes where with modular arithmetic.

+# Turning FSMs into combinatorial circuits

+# Turning FSMs into regexs